minkhaung-mkks/prep-learn/README.md

 3. Separate quizzes not only based on subjects but also on individual topics like Government and Civics.
 4. Timed quizzes.
 5. Crash Courses on the topics
+6. Making the app display x^2 as x with a small 2 on top and other math related quirks.

 ### 🌈 Dream Features
 These features would be awesome to have, but they might be challenging to implement due to their complexity.